iay/shibboleth-build-docker/README.md

 ### GPG Agent

-If the location _on the host_ is too far from the root, you may run into issues starting a `gpg-agent` process:
+If the location of this repository _on the host_ is too far from the root (if the length of the repository's path is too long), you may run into issues starting a `gpg-agent` process:

 ```